Share

 Introduction

-- Platforms that serve as the core operational backbone of the business (systems of record).
+- Platforms that serve as the operational backbone of the business (systems of record).

 What Gets Replaced vs. Becomes More Valuable

-The most vulnerable category is software whose primary function is to surface information or guide human action.
-Read-only analytics layers, dashboarding tools, monitoring systems, workflow guidance products, and reconciliation & data-prep tools sitting between systems all fall into this category.
-This “layer“ is what AI compresses.
-Capabilities that once supported standalone products increasingly become embedded features.
+This is what AI compresses.
+Capabilities that were once justified as standalone increasingly become features.
 The more a solution lives “inside someone else’s workflow,” the more likely it is to be absorbed by the platform that owns the data and the user relationship.

 In contrast, systems of record become more important.
-They are the layer where state, governance, accountability, and trust live, as well as where work is ultimately coordinated.
-AI models can recall information, but that recall is probabilistic and highly context-dependent.
-They generate responses in the moment, not a persistent, versioned, auditable record.
-Businesses, however, run on persistent state: the records, contracts, assets, and reconciliations that provide operations continuity, control, and legitimacy.
+They are the layer where state, governance, accountability, and trust live, and where work is ultimately coordinated.
+AI models have recall, but it is probabilistic and context-dependent.
+AI will generate responses, not a persistent, versioned, and auditable state.
+Businesses, however, run on persistent state: the records, contracts, assets, and reconciliations that give operations continuity and legitimacy.

 Integrations converge there.
 Embedded payments and financial services attach there.
 Institutional accountability lives there.